hiteshsreevamsi/Oliga/README.md

 ```

 b.
-To add new key to user and number of orders
+To add new key to user and add number of orders

 ```
  http://localhost:4000/api/users/update